Part of Toronto airport terminal cleared after suspicious package found: police

-TORONTO — Police say a section of Terminal 1 of the Toronto’s Pearson International Airport has been cleared after a suspicious package was found.
+TORONTO — Police say a section of Terminal 1 of the Toronto’s Pearson International Airport has been shut down after a suspicious package was found.

 Peel regional police is advising people to check the status of their flights before coming to the airport, as some flights may be affected.